 You’ll want to go through this exercise trying different keywords that describe your brand and products, building out your hashtag keyword list as you go.

-You can also steal hashtag ideas from competitors or similar accounts that have the kind of following you aspire to have, but you ultimately want to create your own groups of hashtags to use that relate to your specific account.
+You can also steal hashtag ideas from competitors or similar accounts that have the kind of following you aspire to, but, ultimately, you want to create your own groups of hashtags that relate to your specific account.

-Protip #1: Here’s a trick that I use for my ecommerce businesses.
-For every product and product category for my stores, I have done the research to see which are the most popular Instagram hashtags around those product categories.
-I came up with 15-20 popular hashtags for each category of products I sell, as well as a base of 5-10 popular tags that describe my brand and product offering overall.
-Finally, I also created a list of popular local specific hashtags that relate to my brand.
+Pro tip #1: For every product and product category in your store, research the most popular related Instagram hashtags.
+Use this research to compile a list of 15 to 20 popular hashtags for each category of products, as well as a base of five to 10 popular tags that describe your brand and product offering.
+Finally, create a list of location-specific hashtags that relate to your brand.

 #mybrandname #mensfashion #mensaccessories #mensgoods #fashion #mensstyle #instafashion #menswear

-(Product category keyword hashtags)
+Product category keyword hashtags